 Over a double boiler with an inch of low simmering water at the bottom of the pot, whisk together a can of evaporated milk and two egg yolks (no whites).
 Whisk continuously until the mixture thickens and you can coat the back of a wooden spoon.

 Note: My blender was too small for all the ingredients so I only blended the cooked egg mixture, cream of coconut, condensed milk and spices.
-Poured liquid through a sieve into the large pot and added half&half and rum directly to the pot.
-Stir to combine.
-Because the recipe yields a little more than a 750 ml bottle, I tripled the recipe.
+I poured liquid through a sieve into the large pot and added half & half and rum directly to the pot, and stirred to combine.
+This recipe yields two 750 ml bottles.
+I normally tripled the recipe when gift giving.
 Make sure your pot is large enough for all your batches.

-Once chilled, stir to combine and pour through a sieve one final time before bottling.
+Once chilled, stir to combine again (since the spices may settle at the bottom) and pour through a sieve one final time before bottling.
 This extra step will remove any skin that could have formed while chilling.
 Sterilize your bottles and use a ladle and funnel to fill the bottles.
 You can make your own labels or have some made on Etsy.
 Shown below in pretty festive mini martini glasses with a toasted coconut rim and sprinkled with cinnamon.
 You can also garnish with a cinnamon stick.

-Blend all ingredients (omitting the egg yolks) in a blender and blend for 30 seconds or so.
+Remember this is the no-egg version so it’s much quicker to make and no cooking.
+Blend all ingredients in a blender and blend for 30 seconds or so.
 No need to pour through a sieve.
+Make sure all the ingredients are blended well before filling your sterilized bottles.
 Chill for a few hours and serve cold in a punch bowl or decorative bottles.
 Garnish with cinnamon stick.

 Some folks in Puerto Rico enjoy their Coquito with rum soaked raisins.
-I have a few soaking in a bottle for any guest that wants a rum-raisin floater!
-I’ll use any left over raisins in my Bread Pudding with Spiced Rum Sauce!
+I always have a few soaking in a bottle for any guest that wants a rum-raisin floater!
+Any left over raisins go into my amazing Bread Pudding with Spiced Rum Sauce!

-Note: Dry toast shredded coconut in a dry pan over medium to low heat, constantly moving the coconut.
-Once toasted, finely chop on a board.
+Garnish: Dry toast shredded coconut in a dry pan over medium to low heat, constantly moving the coconut.
+Once toasted, finely chop on a board or quickly blitz in food processor.
+Toss with a dash of ground cinnamon.
 Wet the rim of the glass and dip in the toasted coconut.

 Coquito – Puerto Rican Eggnog